 As can be seen from the chart, students had a good understanding at the outset of their functional area of responsibility (as measured by depth of understanding).
-The justification for their decisions was largely in business
+The justification for their decisions was largely in business via Alan Sturmer

-1 WEAK 2 NEEDS TO IMPROVE 3 EFFECTIVE 4 VERY EFFECTIVE/ STRONG SCORE Depth of Understanding Student simply listed the decisions in his/her area of responsibility with no Student was comfortable with reviewing several of the actions taken in his/her area of expertise but the business logic Student was well versed within his/her area of responsibility.
+1 WEAK 2 NEEDS TO IMPROVE 3 EFFECTIVE 4 VERY EFFECTIVE/ STRONG SCORE Depth of Understanding Student simply listed the decisions in his/her area of responsibility with no business logic or rationale.
+Student was comfortable with reviewing several of the actions taken in his/her area of expertise but the business logic was only partially developed and/or sometimes weak or unclear.
+When prompted for further explanation, the student needed to consult other members of the team for help.
+Student was well versed within his/her area of responsibility.
 Student was successful in developing the business logic using readily available data.
-However heldea Aid Student clearly mastered his/her area of responsibility by demonstrating reasoned judgment, analytical skills, and forward planning.
-Student came to thoughtful conclusions derived from logic or rationale. was outy partiany developed and/or sometimes weak or unclear.
-When prompted for further explanation, the student needed to consult other members of the team for help. not investigate different options/scenarios, drill down into root causes of performance outcomes, or go beyond the obvious analysis of the available information. different options/scenarios within his/her function.
-He/she creatively analyzed available information, drilled down into root causes, and worked through the potential outcomes of various tactical options/ Breadth of Understanding Student did not make any reference to other areas of the business or Student mentioned other functions in his/ her discussion but there was no or little evidence that he/she understood the Student demonstrated a good understanding of how his/her decisions tied into the overall strategy of the firm and how the decisions affected modifications.
-Student had a broad understanding of the whole firm, showing good insight into the management of each function.
-Decisions were presented in light of
+However, he/she did not investigate different options/scenarios, drill down into root causes of performance outcomes, or go beyond the obvious analysis of the available information.
+Student clearly mastered his/her area of responsibility by demonstrating reasoned judgment, analytical skills, and forward planning.
+Student came to thoughtful conclusions derived from an extensive evaluation of different options/scenarios within his/her function.
+He/she creatively analyzed available information, drilled down into root causes, and worked through the potential outcomes of various tactical options/ Breadth of Understanding Student did not make any reference to other areas of the business or Student mentioned other functions in his/ her discussion but there was no or little evidence that he/she understood the Student demonstrated a good understanding of how his/her decisions tied into the overall strategy of the firm and how the decisions affected and Student had a broad understanding of the whole firm, showing good insight into the management of each function.
+Decisions were presented in light of the overall strategy and how the decisions impacted and were impacted by other functional decisions.
+Serious consideration was given to multifunctional outcomes and contingency options under different scenarios [forethought].
+Student was able to think on his/her feet and respond to wide-ranging questions and challenges in a thoughtful, confident manner.
+Student effortlessly incorporated hard data when making a point or supporting a position.
+It was clear that the student evaluated the firm's options by extracting appropriate data and analyzing it using advanced tools of management.
+Student was able to interpret the data and make recommendations.
+Tactical and strategic changes clearly stemmed from the student's ability to analyze and/or interpret data.